| Daniel's short fungal biography:

 Daniel studied geography, ecology and botany in order to work on environmental issues in the Himalayas and Tibet.
 His main interest were the impact of unsustainable Chinese forestry practices and the impact of traditional Tibetan land-use on forest eco-systems, which resulted in large-scale deforestation.
 Subsequently, from the late 90s onward, Daniel consulted NGOs working in the Tibetan areas focusing on community reforestation and sustainable landuse.
 Daniel published many scientific papers on the Tibetan forest issues.

 In 1996, Daniel moved to Seattle and upon his first visit to PSMS' annual wild mushroom exhibit he joined the Puget Sound Mycological Society.
 Being part of PSMS enticed him to take his life-long love for mushrooms to a whole new level.
-Daniel trained to become a mushroom identifier for the club and teaches classes and currently serves as vice-president.
+Daniel trained to become a mushroom identifier for the club and teaches classes and served 4 years as vice-president and speaker chair.

 Fueled by fungal fever, Daniel seized the opportunity to direct his career in Tibet by developing an expertise in ethno-mycology, researching edible and medicinal mushrooms and their role in Tibetan culture and society.
 He discovered that Yartsa gunbu (Caterpillar fungus - Ophiocordyceps sinensis) was the most important source of cash income in rural Tibet.
 Since 2003 Daniel published over dozen articles on Yartsa gunbu.
 Furthermore, he researched and published the role of other economically important mushrooms such as matsutake and morels.
 Daniel's 2005 research cooperation resulted in increased attention towards the Yartsa gunbu phenomenon by the Tibetan administration and some policy improvements in Tibet Autonomous Region, but by far not enough is done to guarantee sustainable resource management.